COVID-19 Emergency Response Act, No. 2

 Let us go back to March 13, 2020, when Bill C-12, an act to amend the Financial Administration Act, was presented; one billion dollars in funding for approval.
 We did not put up a fuss on this side.
 In fact, it received royal assent the very same day.

 Let us go forward a little further into time.
 On March 24, 2020, we had Bill C-13, an act respecting certain measures in response to COVID-19.
-As the shadow minister for families and social development at that time, it was legislation to fix the shortcomings that the government missed at the time it created the original legislation, but, one again, we did not put up a fuss on this side of the House.
+As the shadow minister for families and social development at that time, it was legislation to fix the shortcomings that the government missed at the time it created the original legislation, but, once again, we did not put up a fuss on this side of the House.
 We recognized that was what Canadians needed at that time.
 That bill also received approval from the House that day and royal assent the very next day.

-On April 11, 2020, there was a second act respecting certain measures in response to COVID-19, Bill C-14,, which was CEWS, and we know there were certainly a lot of faults with that at the beginning, as well as the CERB.
+On April 11, 2020, there was a second act respecting certain measures in response to COVID-19, Bill C-14, which was CEWS, and we know there were certainly a lot of faults with that at the beginning, as well as the CERB.
 It received royal assent the very same day.
 Again, I am just pointing out the collaboration this side of the House had always provided the government in getting Canadians the benefits they need.

 Here we are again today, being asked to approve Bill C-2, but we are in a different time.
 We are heading out of the pandemic.
 I recognize we have the omicron variant, and I hope no fifth wave, but Canadians want to move forward into the future.